icarogabryel/flote/README.md

   - [X] Create IR (Intermediate Representation) to communicate frontend with backend
   - [X] Implement the IR render to use the Python backend previously created
   - [ ] Implement the Rust backend
+- [ ] Make order not important in signal references
 - [ ] Improve README
 - [ ] Make automated tests
 - [X] Create GitHub Actions for CI/CD